 Visit the Milken Institute School of Public Health website for additional information about academic programs and information about GWSPH.
 Graduate admissions information, including application requirements and deadlines, can be found on the GWSPH Graduate Admissions website.

-The following requirements must be fulfilled: 72 credits, including 14 credits in core courses, 15 credits in required concentration courses, 18 minimum credits in elective courses, a 1 credit in practicum, and 12 to 24 credits in dissertation research.
+The following requirements must be fulfilled: 72 credits, including 11 credits in core courses, 18 credits in required concentration courses, at least 18 credits in elective courses, 1 credit in research leadership, and 12 to 24 credits in dissertation research.
 Additional requirements include, but are not limited to, completion of a graduate teaching assistantship program certificate.

 Required